pga2rn/simple-sqlite3-orm/README.md

 ## Basic usage

 `simple-sqlite3-orm` applies docstrings to most of the APIs, you can always refer to docstrings for help and more information.
+Also, this chapter only shows usage of baisc CRUD operations, there are also many extra APIs available for advanced use cases.

 ### Define table as code with `TableSpec`